Photo Credit: Elliott McCrory

 Home: Belmont, MA

 Mentor: Brendan Casey

 Who I am: I am a rising senior at Cornell University majoring in physics and mathematics.
 For the past two years I have been working in the Muon g-2 group at Cornell under the supervision of Professors David Rubin and Lawrence Gibbons.
-I plan on attending graduate school in physics, and hope to pursue research studying holographic duality in condensed matter physics.
+I plan on attending graduate school in physics, and hope to pursue research studying advanced accelerator concepts.